stencil-community/stencil-react-output-target/README.md

 <p align="center">

+While Web Components can be used in React, they don't always integrate smoothly due to React's synthetic event system and handling of properties vs. attributes.
+The React output target helps bridge these gaps by creating a React component wrapper for each custom element, allowing you to use the custom element in React as if it were a native React component.

-The Stencil React Output Target simplifies the process for Stencil web component library creators by automatically generating React component wrappers for Stencil components.
-With this package, Stencil component authors can ensure type safety, while also enjoying the familiarity of React-style syntax for their components and APIs.
-This solution leverages the [`@lit/react`](https://www.npmjs.com/package/@lit/react) package to streamline the process, making it easier than ever to create Stencil components that integrate seamlessly with React applications.
+This package makes use of the [`@lit/react`](https://www.npmjs.com/package/@lit/react) package to streamline the process, making it easier than ever to create Stencil components that integrate seamlessly with React applications.

 </p>